mehmetkahya0/AbuzerBank/README.md

 # AbuzerBank

-A bank application running on the terminal I developed for entertainment purposes.
+A bank application running on the terminal I developed to improve myself.
 System language is Turkish

 If you want a new registered person name, you can add it to the "kisi" field in the code.